 If you dare to go for walks, they should be as short as possible and it is suggested to avoid hanging out with other dogs and owners.
 Remember to disinfect their paws with alcohol or other disinfectants after each walk.
 As for hair hygiene – it is enough to moisturize it with a sprayer.
 But do not overdo it as it can further irritate their skin.

-Also, don’t forget to use this time to teach your puppy a new trick or command.
+Also, don’t forget to use this time to teach your puppy new tricks or commands.
 We are sure that he or she will be grateful.
 This is a period when you can spend plenty of time with your dog – and let these be the only memories of these crazy times we are living.

 Cats need attention too

 Luckily, unlike dogs, cats will not have a problem with pooping and urinating around the house.
-It’s important to change her litter’s occasionally to keep her clean and fresh.
+It’s important to change her litter occasionally to keep her clean and fresh.

 How to Keep Your Cat Engaged During the Lockdown?

 Entertain your cat by playing the “hidden treasure’’ game where you hide her favorite toys and let her explore around the house.
 This can be fun for both of you.